chaos-mesh/chaos-mesh/doc/pod_chaos.md

 > **note:**
 >
-> Chaos mash does not currently support simulation injection of naked pods.
+> Chaos mesh does not currently support simulation injection of naked pods.
 And it only supports some specific pods, such as `deployment` 、`statefulset` 、`daemonset`.

 Pod chaos allows you to simulate pod faults, specifically `pod failure` and `pod kill`.